-A credit union's ability to earn money affects its safety and soundness.
-Earnings may be retained by the credit union, increasing its capital cushion, or be used to deal with problematic loans, potentially making the credit union more resilient in tough times.
-Credit unions that are losing money, however, have less ability to do those things.
+A credit union's profitability has an effect on its safety and soundness.
+Earnings may be retained by the credit union, boosting its capital cushion, or be used to address problematic loans, potentially making the credit union more resilient in times of trouble.
+Obviously, credit unions that are losing money are less able to do those things.

 On Bankrate's test of earnings, ALASKA USA scored 12 out of a possible 30, beating the national average of 10.11.